Dr-Lab1/php-package-creation-with-composer/README.md

 8. Package Type

-   Le type de package à développer.
+   Type of package to develop.

    ex: